 This article (GSM Penetration Testing Fundamentals) attempts to give an overview of the technology, terms, and security that are built into GSM Technology.
-I hope this will allow you to get started in hacking Bluetooth without getting bogged down by too much technical detail.
+I hope this will allow you to get started in hacking mobile networks without getting bogged down by too much technical detail.

 Before starting any hacking tutorials, you need to understand the technology.

-As we know, GSM is an ancient technology and nowadays is totally insecure, many countries are removing GSM infrastructure and reusing the frequencies for 5G and other transmission technologies.
+As we know, GSM is an ancient technology and nowadays is totally insecure, many countries are removing it from the infrastructure and reusing the frequencies for 5G and other transmission technologies.

 Here I will explain the different network devices on a GSM network and public attacks against each device.